Devrim (automobile): Automotive Industry Congress

 We have to become industrialized with a well-balanced tempo.
-This is a certain requirement.
-You may ask "don't we have any industry?"
-Yes we have, but they are so dispersed that all of them must be arranged to work for one direction.
+This is a certain requirement...

 When it comes to the automotive industry, a modern country must produce its own transportation vehicles.
 In today's world transportation vehicles occupy an important place in the economy.
 We must produce our own transportation vehicles, we must transport with our own vehicles.
 First, we have to build some of the parts; then, with improvement, we must build up to 70-80% of them.

 Some people say that it's impossible to produce automobiles in Turkey.
 This thought is the product of dark minds.
 Turkey has many industrial branches that encourage us in this way too...